Liu-Kaiyang/Liu-Kaiyang.github.io/_pages/about.md

 🔥 News
 ======
+- <code class="language-plaintext highlighter-rouge">2025.07</code> &nbsp;🎉🎉 Our paper on performance analysis of communication scheduling schemes for distributed deep learning is accepted for publication by IEEE Conference on Local Computer Networks.
+- <code class="language-plaintext highlighter-rouge">2025.07</code> &nbsp;🎉🎉 Our paper on IEEE International Conference on Communications is accepted by IEEE International Conference on Communications.
+- <code class="language-plaintext highlighter-rouge">2025.01</code> &nbsp;🎉🎉 My student Hong Wang has received the 2023-2024 Graduate Research Award, Department of Computer Science, Memorial University of Newfoundland.
 - <code class="language-plaintext highlighter-rouge">2024.07</code> &nbsp;🎉🎉 Dr. Liu has been elevated to IEEE Senior Member.
 - <code class="language-plaintext highlighter-rouge">2024.04</code> &nbsp;🎉🎉 Our paper on sampling-based multi-job placement for heterogeneous deep learning clusters is accepted by IEEE Transactions on Parallel and Distributed Systems.
 - <code class="language-plaintext highlighter-rouge">2024.04</code> &nbsp;🎉🎉 Dr. Liu has received the prestigious 5-Year NSERC Discovery Grants and the Discovery Launch Supplement Award.